LochanBhangale12/Digital-Clock_Application/README.md

-# Digital-Clock_Application
+# Digital-Clock-in-Python
-Here, I am creating a digital clock application in python by using tkinter , label and text library files from the presepective files.
+Create Digital clock in Python using Tkinter